 The way they used the term ‘Brony dating sim’ suggests they aren’t part of our subculture.
 Your run-of-the-mill pony fan will not use the word like this.

 Conclusion: This could go either way.
-If I were to make a MLP dating sim this is the phrasing I might use, not because I’m out to scam people but because I’m not very familiar with the cultural norms of the MLP community.
-MLP fans may want to worry that the campaign is being run by someone that doesn’t sound proficient with appropriate MLP phrasing.
+If I were to make a MLP game this is the phrasing I might use.
+Not because I’m out to scam people but because I’m not very familiar with the cultural norms of the MLP community.
+MLP fans could feel justified in worrying that the campaign is being run by someone that would use such seemingly clumsy phrasing. phrasing.

-The Kickstarter video is very unusual.
-On one hand they have some level production value by using some basic green screen techniques, and a bizarre costume, but then on the other the audio introduction for most of the ponies sound like they were recorded in someone’s bathroom.
+The Kickstarter video for Dark Skyes is very unusual.
+There is a certain level of production value shown, including some basic green screen techniques and a bizarre costume.
+On the other hand, the audio introduction for most of the ponies sound like they were recorded in someone’s bathroom.
 The developers did post an update stating that they recognize the audio quality was bad, and that they plan on recording everything professionally.

-Conclusion: The fact that the video is presented by someone in a costume is strange, especially since Dark Skyes isn’t purported to be an artistic breakthrough, it’s a dating sim.
-Maybe MLP fans enjoy people in off-putting cyclops masks, but I doubt it.
-Again, it’s either a scammer that didn’t take the time to focus on quality, or a developer that didn’t take the time to focus on quality.
-Either way it doesn’t fill me with confidence.
+Conclusion: The fact that the video is presented by someone in a costume is strange, especially since Dark Skyes isn’t purported to be an artistic breakthrough.
+It’s a dating sim.
+Maybe MLP fans enjoy people in off-putting cyclops masks?
+More likely, it’s either a scammer that didn’t take the time to focus on quality, or a developer that didn’t take the time to focus on quality.
+Either way it doesn’t instill confidence.

 Pledge Tiers

-The top pledge tier for the Dark Skyes campaign is $750.
+The top pledge tier for the Dark Skyes Kickstarter campaign is $750.
 Here’s the description:

 “DARK SKYES SAVIOR —- Our ultimate reward level comes with everything we got, all rolled into one convenient package for you.
 All twelve posters, the printed, physical art book, phone call from the developer, signed pony figure, custom video message from one of the female voice-over artists, a piece of memorabilia from the development of the game… this package just contains too much crap to list.
 SO WHAT ARE YOU WAITING FOR?!
 Gosh… can’t believe we forgot.
 YOU WILL ALSO BE WRITTEN INTO THE GAME AS A CHARACTER, WITH CUSTOM ARTWORK BASED ON YOUR REAL APPEARANCE AND INTERESTS!
 Of course it will have to fit within our pony world… we’re not gonna make a pony named John Burton who works at the local pony radiology center doing x-rays, but we will custom-design a pony based on you or your OC.
 This reward level is truly frightening in how great it is, I can’t even believe it’s legal!”

-Conclusion: Does that strike you as being written by a developer taking things serious, whose dreams of making a game depend on someone reading that and thinking “Yeah, let me give them $750.”
+Conclusion: Does that strike you as being written by a developer whose dreams of making a game depend on someone reading that and giving them $750?
 It doesn’t.
-It’s written either by someone making a joke, or someone that has absolutely no idea what they’re doing.
-Either way, it should be of a concern that the person writing those tiers isn’t taking their Kickstarter campaign seriously.
+It’s either a joke, or someone has absolutely no idea what they’re doing.
+Either way, it should be of a concern that the person writing reward tiers isn’t taking their Kickstarter campaign seriously.

 Development Progress

-According to the Kickstarter video Dark Skyes is 95% complete, with inserting existing art into the game and other “finishing touches”.
-The team even mentions that the Alpha is already complete, but in a rough state as Alphas tend to be.
+According to the Kickstarter video Dark Skyes is 95% complete.
+All that remains is inserting existing art into the game and other “finishing touches.”
+The developers mention that the Alpha is already complete, but in a rough state.
 That being said, the team refuses to show any part of the alpha to anyone.
-I’ll get into their reasoning why in a bit.
-“4 years in the making” is something mentioned in the game description, but there’s no mention of the game on the internet until the Kickstarter launched.
+“4 years in the making” is something mentioned in the game description, but there’s no evidence Dark Skyes on the internet until the Kickstarter launched.
 Given that the team is supposedly comprised of experienced game developers wouldn’t they do some prelaunch hype?
 Maybe tell friends in a forum somewhere that they’re working on a game?

 3/25 Update – A new update was posted to the Kickstarter page titled “Screenshots.”
 It reads: